tkamag/Learn-Terraform-With-AWS/Recap.md

 Destroy complete!
 Resources: 1 destroyed.
 ````
 Just like with apply, Terraform determines the order to destroy your resources.
 In this case, Terraform identified a single instance with no other dependencies, so it destroyed the instance.
 In more complicated cases with multiple resources, Terraform will destroy them in a suitable order to respect dependencies.

+### D.13 Define input variables

+Examples so far have used **hard-coded values**.
+Terraform configurations can include variables to make your configuration more dynamic and flexible.